Paul Celan

+Celan is regarded as one of the most important figures in German-language literature of the post-World War II era and a poet whose verse has gained an immortal place in the literary pantheon.
+Celan’s poetry, with its many radical poetic and linguistic innovations, is characterized by a complicated and cryptic style that deviates from poetic conventions.

 Life

 Early life

 Celan was born into a German-speaking Jewish family in Cernăuți, Bukovina, a region then part of Romania and earlier part of the Austro-Hungarian Empire (when his birthplace was known as Czernowitz).
 His first home was in the Wassilkogasse in Cernăuți.
 His father, Leo Antschel, was a Zionist who advocated his son's education in Hebrew at the Jewish school Safah Ivriah (meaning the Hebrew language).

-Celan's mother, Fritzi, was an avid reader of German literature who insisted German be the language of the house.
-In his teens Celan became active in Jewish Socialist organizations and fostered support for the Republican cause in the Spanish Civil War.
+Celan's mother, Friederike (Fritzi) Antschel née Schrager, was an avid reader of German literature who insisted Austrian German be the language of the household.
+In his teens, Celan became active in Jewish Socialist organizations and fostered support for the Republican cause in the Spanish Civil War.
 His earliest known poem is titled Mother's Day 1938.

 Paul attended the Liceul Ortodox de Băieți No. 1 (Boys' Orthodox Secondary School No. 1) from 1930 until 1935, Liceul de Băieți No. 2 în Cernăuți (Boys' Secondary School No. 2 in Cernăuți) from 1935 to 1936, followed by the Liceul Marele Voievod Mihai (Great Prince Mihai Preparatory School, now Chernivtsi School No. 5), where he studied from 1936 until graduating in 1938.
 At this time Celan secretly began to write poetry.

-In 1938 Celan traveled to Tours, France, to study medicine.
-The Anschluss precluded his study in Vienna, and Romanian schools were harder to get into due to the newly imposed Jewish quota.
+In 1938, Celan traveled to Tours, France, to study medicine; the Anschluss precluded his study in Vienna, and Romanian schools were harder to get into due to the newly imposed Jewish quota.
 His journey to France took him through Berlin as the events of Kristallnacht unfolded, and also introduced him to his uncle, Bruno Schrager, who was later among the French detainees murdered at Birkenau.
-Celan returned to Cernăuţi in 1939 to study literature and Romance languages.
+Celan returned to Cernăuți in 1939 to study literature and Romance languages.